 I swam to the surface, and luckily the boat was right there.
 Couldn’t see Jamie though.
 That’s because, as he pointed out later, I was standing on his shoulders at the time.
-He climbed on board, and I tried to hold onto the boat with one hand, as waves swept over us, while with the other, I tried to grab some of things that had been flung out and were still bobbing in the water.
+He climbed on board, and I tried to hold onto the boat with one hand, as waves swept over us, while with the other, I tried to grab some of the things that had been flung out and were still bobbing in the water.

 Couldn’t get everything though.
 Lost a couple of really important things including one of our rowing seats, which meant that we lost about a knot of speed, and Jamie’s only pair of shorts.
 He had been rowing al fresco.
 This meant that he would have to finish the race similarly unattired.
-But necessity being the mother of invention, and desperation being the evil step father of necessity, Jamie managed to find a spare top and put his legs through the sleeves.
+But necessity being the mother of invention, and desperation being the evil stepfather of necessity, Jamie managed to find a spare top and put his legs through the sleeves.

 I can’t complain though.
 Forty days and five hours after setting off, we had won the race.
-We also had set a new world record.
+We had also set a new world record.
 Soon after arriving while we were still on the boat the crowd parted and this beautiful creature appeared, in a long clingy dress – apparently a local beauty queen.
 She got on board the boat, and while the flashbulbs were going off, gave a lovely speech of welcome to Barbados to the both of us.

 A strange and funny way to end what had been a very strange, exciting and frequently very funny adventure!

-I think that everyone has a dream that you don’t think is going to happen.
+I think that everyone has a dream that they don’t think is going to happen.
 An image that you bring to mind, entertain for a few moments, then snuff out with a longing sigh.
 Mine was going to the South Pole.

 The seed was planted when I first heard about Captain Robert Falcon Scott’s race to the bottom of the world in school and how, after heroic effort, he arrived at the pole only to find that he had been beaten by the Norwegian chancer Roald Amundsen.
 Exhausted, starving and freezing, Scott’s men started to topple over on the return journey to the coast.
 Evans was first to go, dying in his tracks.
-Oates, handicapped by frostbite, sacrificed himself by crawling out of the tent into a blizzard.
-But not before uttering the best exit line ever, ‘I’m going out for a walk now.
+Oates, handicapped by frostbite, sacrificed himself by crawling out of the tent into a blizzard, but not before uttering the best exit line ever: ‘I’m going out for a walk now.
 I may be some time.’
-Despite this, Scott died a few days later.
-Tragically, just 13 miles short of a huge depot.
+Despite this, Scott died a few days later, tragically, just 13 miles short of a huge depot.